mohiva/play-silhouette/docs/how-it-works/error-handling.rst

 Every provider implementation in Silhouette throws either an ``AccessDeniedException`` or an ``AuthenticationException``.
-The ``AccessDeniedException`` will be thrown if a user provides incorrect credentials or a social provider denies an authentication attempt.
+The ``AccessDeniedException`` will be thrown if a social provider denies an authentication attempt.
 In any other case the ``AuthenticationException`` will be thrown.

 Due to the asynchronous nature of Silhouette, all exceptions will be thrown in Futures.
 This means that exceptions may not be caught in a